JacopoMangiavacchi/azmlops/README.md

   output_file: test.txt
 ```

-> Note that the **parameter_name** and **parameters** keys correspond to the argument parsed with ArgumentParser in the experiment  python script file main entry point.
+> Note that the **parameter_name** and **parameters** keys correspond to the argument parsed with ArgumentParser in the Job python script file main entry point.

-### YAML Experiment fields documentation
+### YAML Job fields documentation

-- **experiment_name**: is the name of the Experiment or the Pipeline to run as an Experiment on AML
+- **experiment_name**: is the name of the Experiment to run this Job on AML
 - **tenant_id**: Azure Tenant Id to connect to
 - **force_login**: boolean value.
 If True force interactive login
 - **workspace**: contain information about how to connect to the AML Workspace.
-A config.json file with this information could be downloaded from the Azure Portal on the main configuration page of the AML Service.
+These information could be retrieved from the Azure Portal on the main configuration page of the AML Workspace instance.
 - **compute_name**: is the name of the AML Compute cluster or VM to use from the ones configured in the AML Workspace.
-Other optional values could be for example "cpucluster" or "dlcluser" (for GPU requirements).
 - **environment**: is the placeholder for a classic conda environment yaml file that contain the list of all dependencies
 - scripts: contain path to the script folder and the name of the main script file in that folder
-- **datastores**: contain the list of all input and output datastore, datareference and dataset to be created for the experiment.
+- **datastores**: contain the list of all input and output datastore, datareference and dataset to be created for the job experiment.
     - the following fields are **mandatory** for each datastore:
         - **name**: a unique name for the data.
 To be used for Pipeline I/O and step sequencing
         - **data_store_name**: unique name in the context of a AML Workspace to identify a DataStore
-        - **parameter_name**: name of the parameter to be passed to the main python script file of the experiment for the mounting path associated to the corresponding DataReference or DataSet
+        - **parameter_name**: name of the parameter to be passed to the main python script file of the job for the mounting path associated to the corresponding DataReference or DataSet
     - the following fields are **optional** for DataStore creation:
         - **readonly**: boolean value.
 If True it create an immutable DataSet.
 If False it create a read and write DataReference.
         - **register**: true
         - **container_name**: name of the Blog Storage container to be registered for the DataStore
         - **account_name**: is the name of the Azure Blob Storage to use
         - **account_key**: is the security key to access the "account_name" Azure Blob Storage
-- parameters: list of parameter name and value touples to pass to the experiments.
+- parameters: list of parameter name and value touples to pass to the job script.

 ## Pipeline

 ### What is a Pipeline?

-An Machine Learning pipeline is an independently executable workflow of a complete machine learning operation.
-Individual tasks are encapsulated as a series of **steps** within the pipeline.
+A Machine Learning pipeline is an independently executable workflow of a complete end to end machine learning operation.
+Individual jobs are encapsulated as a series of **steps** within the pipeline.

-An Azure Machine Learning Pipeline can be as simple as one that calls a single Python script, just like an Experiment, or as a flow of tasks such as:
+An Azure Machine Learning Pipeline can be as simple as one that calls a single Python script, just like a Job, or as a flow of different jobs or steps such as:

 - Data preparation including importing, validating and cleaning, munging and transformation, normalization, and staging
 - Training configuration including parameterizing arguments, file paths, and logging / reporting configurations